PrimLabs/ICSP/README.md

 * Support Programming: you can modify and delete data directly in the contract, and through the contract access restrictions, authorized access, to support more diverse forms of data distribution.

 # RoadMap
-- Q2 MVP Version Release : 0.01
+- ~~Q2 MVP Version Release : 0.01~~
+- Q2 :
-  - Support all features  above
+  - Support HTTP Request and Response
+- Q3 :
-- Q3 Support HTTP Request and Response, Certificated Header
+  - Support Certificated Header
+  - Support Candid Types

 # Service Interface
 ## ICSP Canister